 Getting the Full Picture

 Multiple Choice Questions are useful for testing candidates’ technical knowledge, while many of our other library tasks test for skillsets.
 If you create coding tests that include both kinds of tasks, then you’re able to see what a candidate knows about technical concepts and languages and also how they use that knowledge to create a solution to a problem.
 When using Multiple Choice Questions, asking a single question doesn’t provide enough insight into the candidate’s coding knowledge.
 To tackle this problem, we designed questions to come in a bundle, providing hiring teams with a full picture.
 You can also create your own custom multiple choice or open-ended questions to get even more knowledge or subjective insights into your candidates.

 The difficulty level of Multiple Choice Questions ranges from easy to medium difficulty, so they’re perfect for assessing your junior candidates’ coding knowledge around Git, Java, Spring, Linux, and Data Science.
 Make sure you monitor the pass rates so you can implement more medium difficulty tests if too many candidates are advancing or use easier tests if too few are advancing.

 Multiple Choice Questions are generally quick to complete; adding one to your test will only extend it by 10-20 minutes.
 We start you off with a twenty minute recommended time, but you can always adjust accordingly to fine-tune your process.
 Because Multiple Choice Questions are simple and quick, candidates will appreciate the opportunity to show off their technical knowledge without spending hours writing code.
 One of the most important things to get right in your tech hiring process is being able to get the insights you need to make the right hiring decision without intimidating your candidates with excessive assessments, and Multiple Choice Questions are great for that.

-Want to hear more about how you can use coding tasks to gain insights into your technical candidates?
+Want to hear more about how you can use coding tasks to gain developer insights into your technical candidates's coding knowledge?